 This is done by repeated applications of certain chemicals and repeated heating with a large propane torch to force the reactions with the metal.

 25. To protect the patinated bronze from the formation of green copper corrosion products (the bronze alloy contains copper) a wax protective coating is applied with heat.

 This causes the wax to penetrate into the surface porosity of the metal.

 26. The two reproductions of the original but stolen 1928 bronze drinking fountains are now complete and ready for installation.
 Here shown in the sculpture conservation shop at McKay Lodge Conservation Laboratory.

 27. Emmett Lodge cleans the blocks of stone with high pressure water and a mineral abrasive.
 The blocks of stone are the original supports for the fountains.

-28. The two fountains are plumbed to water lines, bolted down and made operable.
+28. The two bronze drinking fountains are plumbed to water lines, bolted down and made operable.